mathewlowry/myhub-gpt/permanent versions/Co-creating your physical event with your online community 3.md

 Where my Berlin presentation focused on magnifying online communities with custom feeds, however, I now want to explore what the ATmosphere can contribute to event co-creation.
 Specifically, I'm looking at [standard.site](https://standard.site/) - an emerging longform publishing ATProtocol lexicon - and (in this version) through the lens of [Leaflet](https://leaflet.pub/), one of the main implementations.
 Other standard.site implementations may be explored in future versions.

-I'm also running a "light" event co-creation experiment for [atproto.science 2026](https://atproto.science/events/atmosphere2026/) - a side event to AtmosphereConf2026 - at the end of March, although mainly so I could get my head around Leaflet, and by extension standard.site.
+To ground this exploration, I'm running an experiment for [atproto.science 2026](https://atproto.science/events/atmosphere2026/) - a side event to AtmosphereConf2026 - at the end of March.

 ## What is Event Co-creation?